Case Study: Context Interactions & Physics Faculty's Professional Development: Cleopatra Discussion

 She also continues to value informal feedback from students to tailor her instructional methods in the best way possible for them: \begin{quote} \textit{``I took the opportunity to actually ask my students after the first day I got back, I said, `I have a unique opportunity to get feedback from you guys' and then the two questions were, `I like it better when Dr. Cleopatra\dots.' `I like it better when the substitute teacher\dots.'
-Then I could get, `Oh, we really like it when you do this, but boy, they really did a great job doing that.' ''} \end{quote} Furthermore, based on students’ feedback and preferences, she makes adjustments to her instructional design strategies and attempts new ways to structure her classroom time with students: \begin{quote} \textit{ ``I found I had to actually break the class, so teach them one dimensional kinematics, send them to the boards, practice that, then come back to two dimensional kinematics, then send them to the boards instead of all at once, all at once, which is what I was doing before.''} \end{quote}
+Then I could get, `Oh, we really like it when you do this, but boy, they really did a great job doing that.' ''} \end{quote}

+Furthermore, based on students’ feedback and preferences, she makes adjustments to her instructional design strategies and attempts new ways to structure her classroom time with students.
+For example, since students wanted to engage in different types of activities during class time, Cleopatra decided to switch up more frequently throughout the class period between whole class discussion of the content and small group activities.

-Nevertheless, some of the tensions that exist within the department between members who are reluctant to new ideas and those who are not, persist: \begin{quote} \textit{``I’m trying to keep the big picture here, but we've got a lot of academy grads here that say, `well, that’s not the way I went through', \dots so it’s frustrating when you work with somebody like that. `oh, we got to go back to the way it was.'
-No, we don't.''} \end{quote} Her attempt to enlarge collaborative ways of working (social development) gives her a sense of empowerment (personal development), and stronger agency over her teaching and her place at her institution (professional development), despite some of these persistent constraints that she understands more and more with time.
+Nevertheless, some of the tensions persist within the department between members who are reluctant to new ideas and those who are not, which restrict what she can and cannot do within the social domain: \begin{quote} \textit{``I’m trying to keep the big picture here, but we've got a lot of academy grads here that say, `well, that’s not the way I went through', \dots so it’s frustrating when you work with somebody like that. `oh, we got to go back to the way it was.'
+No, we don't.''} \end{quote} This persistent tension leads her to focus on aspects she can change in her social domain.
+The narrowing down to aspects of teaching she can change allows her to continue feeling empowered in her teaching.
+Thus, she tries to focus on parts of her position where she has the most agency and impact such as helping newer instructors adjust: \begin{quote} \textit{``People like me with experience, then, can offer it to the new guys, and a lot of times, they’ll actually come and watch us teach.''} \end{quote} Her attempt to enlarge collaborative ways of working (characteristic of her social domain) gives her a sense of empowerment (characteristic of her personal domain).
+Her stronger agency over her teaching and her place at her institution helps keep finding ways to implement new and better practices (characteristics of her professional domain), despite some of these persistent constraints that she understands more with time.